ananth-2022/ai-auto-script-generation/README.md

 # AI powered server setup script generator

 A Flask-based web application that generates a Bash script to carry out user-specified tasks on Ubuntu server by prompting an LLM.
+Also provides utilities for testing the scripts.

 ---